 Staff must also note the rights of the South African government in respect of IP emanating from all publicly financed R&D that is contained in the IPR Act and Regulations.
 SU must comply with this regulatory and legislative framework.
 This regulatory and legislative framework does not apply to copyright works associated with conventional academic work or IP emanating from R&D if the Full Cost (as defined in the SU Policy for the Costing and Pricing of Research and Research Related Contracts) of the R&D is funded by an outside person or entity.
-Innovus TTO will assist staff in determining whether or not the regulatory and legislative framework is applicable to R&D, but staff members must generally assume that it will be until the R&D project has been certified by the designated person from SU to be in compliance with the SU Policy for the Costing and Pricing of Research and Policy for the Costing and Pricing of Research and Research Related Contracts.
+Innovus TTO will assist staff in determining whether or not the regulatory and legislative framework is applicable to R&D, but staff members must generally assume that it will be until the R&D project has been certified by the designated person from SU to be in compliance with the SU Policy for the Costing and Pricing of Research and Research Related Contracts.